malee31/EduConnect/README.md

 # EduConnect
 <hr></hr>
-Welcome to the Github Repository for EduConnect created for Hyphen-Hacks 2019.
+Welcome to the Github repository for EduConnect created for Hyphen-Hacks 2019.

 View the site [here](http://educonnect.ddns.net/).